Dream In Your New Year:

 What is a Sound Meditation?

 GongLab is a nomadic laboratory dedicated to community ritual and healing.
 Shu Shubat and Oliver Seay combine practices and teachings of spiritual Wisdom Traditions, Jungian therapeutic modalities, and Mindfulness techniques to create powerfully harmonic community experiences.
-For the past 4 years GongLab has been the featured guest at the Medicine Buddha Retreat co-lead by Lama Lobsang Palden and Indo-Tibetan Buddhist scholar Dr. Robert Thurman at Tibet House’s Menla Mountain Conference Center in upstate New York.
+For the past four years, GongLab has been the featured guest at the Medicine Buddha Retreat co-led by Lama Lobsang Palden and Indo-Tibetan Buddhist scholar Dr. Robert Thurman at Tibet House's Menla Mountain Conference Center in upstate New York.
 Oliver is a critically acclaimed percussionist and composer, a Reiki Master and a Vortex Healing practitioner.
-Shu is certified instructor of the Realization Process, (body centered meditation), a graduate of the Clinical Training Program in Analytic Psychology at Chicago’s Jung Institute, a vocalist, musician, and the former Artistic Director of the renown Jellyeye Drum Theatre, which she co-founded with Seay in 1992.
-The instrument most central to GongLab‘s work is a 38″ gong tuned to the frequency of the Earth as it transits around the Sun.
-This same vibrational signature is attributed to the seed sound OM, thought to be the Primordial Sound, and the very ground of our Being.
-In their ongoing exploration of holistic, earth based teachings, the Earth Gong serves as an actively resonant metaphor for the encircling reparative energy of the “Great Mother,” – the eternal life force that fuels all life.
+Shu is a certified instructor of the Realization Process (body centered meditation), a graduate of the Clinical Training Program in Analytic Psychology at Chicago's Jung Institute, a vocalist, musician, and the former Artistic Director of the renowned Jellyeye Drum Theater, which she co-founded with Oliver in 1992.
+The instrument most central to GongLab's work is a 38" gong tuned to the frequency of the Earth as it transits around the Sun.
+This same vibrational signature is attributed to the seed sound "OM," thought to be the Primordial Sound and the very ground of our Being.
+In their ongoing exploration of holistic, earth-based teachings, the Earth Gong serves as an actively resonant metaphor for the encircling reparative energy of the "Great Mother," the eternal life force that fuels all life.

 Read our interview with Shu Shubat on our Seeing Green Blog!